 All parts of NSW are affected by weeds that threaten native animals, plants and ecosystems.
-Weed species, in terms of extent and diversity, are highest near the coast, particularly around major towns and cities, and in regions with high rainfall (Coutts-Smith and Downey 2006).
-The number of weeds recorded tend to decline from east to west (Coutts-Smith & Downey 2006).
-Weeds with the greatest impact on NSW native plants and animals on land have been recorded in Biodiversity Priorities for Widespread Weeds (DPI & OEH 2011).
+The extent and diversity of weed species is highest near the coast, particularly around major towns and cities, and in regions with high rainfall (6).
+The number of weeds recorded tends to decline from east to west ( ).

 Table 15.2: Top 20 widespread weeds posing a threat to native animals and plants in NSW

 |Common name||Scientific name||Weed of national significance||Key threatening process|

 |Bitou bush||Chrysanthemoides monilifera subsp. rotundata||Yes||Yes***|